Updated: Oct 23

 One of my favorite parts of exercise?
 Alone time.
 Peace and solitude.
 No one calling my name.
 No one screaming because somebody took the other person's toy.
 Magic.
 Plus I feel like a badass afterwards.

-Check out these top 4 tips for parents to find time to exercise.
+Check out my 4 favorite tips for parents to find time to exercise.